steffenskov/Dapper.DDD.Repository/samples/Database/sql-pod/README.md

 Once the pod/container is running you have an empty SQL Server listening at port 1433.
 It does NOT support named pipes, so to connect to it use `127.0.0.1` instead of `localhost`.
 The username/password combo is `sa/SqlServerPassword#&%¤2019`.

 Finally you need to publish the `WeatherService.Database` project to the SQL Server before either of the sample applications will work.
+(Name the Database `WeatherService` when publishing)